 Is a property auction right for me?

-If you want to buy your new home through a quicker process than usual, then an auction could be perfect for you.
-There’s no waiting around for offers to be accepted, while you can eliminate the risk of being gazumped.
+If you want to buy your new home through a quicker process than usual, then an auction could be right for you.
+There’s no waiting around for offers to be accepted, and you can eliminate the risk of being gazumped.
 After the auction, you usually get 28 days to complete the purchase, which could be ideal if you’re in a hurry.

 This perhaps comes with added pressure though, so this is something you need to be comfortable with.
 There’ll be less stress in those four weeks to completion if you’re prepared with your mortgage in principle, have your deposit and a set budget or maximum bid, and carry out all the research and checks you can.